Answers to some frequently asked questions.

 Cognitive Science students may apply for the degree in either School and choose courses from both, allowing them to combine the study of core computing and human science subjects with their choice of specialisation.

-This is important both because its specific content is sometimes needed in CS topics (eg analysing algorithms, proving things about programs, modelling real problems (eg with graphs)) and because good ability in and familiarity with careful manipulation of symbolic information is crucial.
+Discrete maths is important both because its specific content is sometimes needed in CS topics (eg analysing algorithms, proving things about programs, modelling real problems (eg with graphs)) *and* because good ability in and familiarity with careful manipulation of symbolic information is crucial.

 No, we start from scratch but students need to be able and bright to keep up with the course.